Caixa Tem MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use the tool (to check connection status) and what output to expect in different scenarios.
-It does not explicitly mention when not to use it or provide alternative tools, but the context is clear.
+The description implicitly conveys when to use (to check connection status), but does not explicitly state when not to use or provide alternatives.
+However, the context is clear enough for an agent.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.